canaknesil/fpga-bidirectional-bus/README.md

 # FPGA Bidirectional Bus

-An bidirectional bus implementation in VHDL, using `inout` port.
+A bidirectional bus implementation in VHDL, using `inout` port.